veda-consulting-company/uk.co.vedaconsulting.mailchimp/README-tech.md

 a link to the group's settings page, from which you can auto-configure the list to the correct settings on Save.

-These warnings are tested in `MailchimpApiIntegrationMockTest::testCheckGroupsConfig()`.
+These warnings are tested in `MailchimpApiMockTest::testCheckGroupsConfig()`.

 # "Titanics": Duplicate contacts that can't be sunk!